Kitware/CMake/Help/command/export.rst

   transitive usage requirements of other targets that link to the object libraries in their implementation.

+This command exports all :ref:`build configurations` from the build tree.
+See the :variable:`CMAKE_MAP_IMPORTED_CONFIG_<CONFIG>` variable to map configurations of dependent projects to the exported configurations.

 Exporting Targets to Android.mk
 """""""""""""""""""""""""""""""